gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 ## A Reasonable Compromise

 Do I believe macros support in modules should *never* be added?
 My personal option is *No*.
-I'm not enthusiastic about supporting macros in modules, but I still believe a reasonable compromise can be made.
+I'm not enthusiastic about supporting macros in modules, but I still believe that if something reasonable is proposed, we should consider it.

 We could in the future add features that would allow exporting macros from modules.